kubermatic/docs/hack/README.md

 Flags:
   -p    Product selection.
-One of 'kubermatic', 'kubeone', 'kubecarrier'. (env: PRODUCT) -v    Version of the upcoming release. (env: VERSION) -h    Print this help.
+One of 'kubermatic', 'kubeone', 'kubecarrier'. (env: PRODUCT) -v    Version of the upcoming release. (env: VERSION) -k    Location of kubermatic/kubermatic working copy. (env: KUBERMATIC_DIR, default: '../kubermatic') -h    Print this help.

 Product and Version can be passed by flag or environment variable.
 The flag has the higher weight.
-For the component version update the code of kkp needs to be located at ../kubermatic.
+For the component version update the code of KKP either needs to be located at ../kubermatic or an alternative location needs to be set (see -k).
 $ hack/prepare-release.sh -p kubermatic -v v2.20
 $ git diff
 Changes not staged for commit: